-Some of the statues were in a progressive state of decay, therefore a major painstaking restoration project headed by master Nkai Sidime and Master Morri Curia a renown Guinean restoration expert was embarked upon.
+As some of the statues were in a progressive state of decay, a major painstaking restoration project led by master Nkai Sidime and Master Morri Curia, a renown Guinean restoration expert, was undertaken.

-Henriette Conte’s collection supplemented by the Katako hoard, currently in the Israeli museum Jerusalem – Nimba – Baga art & the great mother exhibition, consists of most of the known oeuvre used by the Baga’s woman association of the early twentieth century.
+Henriette Conté’s collection, supplemented by the Katako hoard, currently on view at the Israel Museum in Jerusalem’s Nimba: Baga Art & the Great Mother exhibit, consists of most of the known oeuvre used by the Baga’s women’s association in the early twentieth century.

-A cohesive group representing Baga culture at it’s zenith.
+It is a cohesive group that represents Baga culture at its zenith.

-close examination revealed three distinctive artists within the group.

-Each with his own unmistakable approach, manner and realm of interests.
-All operating within the liturgy and Canon of Baga paraphernalia.

-each employing unique and personal artistic vocabulary.

-One embarking on a formalistic journey towards the abstract.
-The second aiming to the metaphysical and the spiritual .
-And a third drown by love of the figurative and delight in detailing, towards realism and portraiture.
+Close examination reveals three distinctive artists within the group, each with his own unmistakable approach, manner, and realm of interests.
+All operated within the liturgy and canon of Baga paraphernalia, but each employed his own unique and personal artistic vocabulary.
+The first embarked on a formalist journey toward the abstract.
+The second aimed at the metaphysical and the spiritual .
+Finally, the third indulged in his love of the figurative and delight in detail while moving towards realism and portraiture.

-The still living Baga elders were approached with queries regarding the artists, their whereabouts biographies etc’ .
-Contrary to earlier western perceptions all three artists were known figures.
-Respected members of their communities, some decedents to a long line of Masters, and their craft loved, known and appreciated for years.
+The still living Baga elders were approached with questions regarding the artists, their whereabouts, biographies, and other details.
+Contrary to former Western beliefs, all three artists were known figures, respected members of their communities.
+Some were descendants of a long line of masters, whose craftsmanship had been loved, known, and appreciated for years.

-Further research assisted by Boke governor revealed biographies date of birth,
+Further research facilitated by the Boké governor revealed their years of birth, and more.

-Etc’.

-The three Masters are :
+The three masters are :

-.Famori Camara born 1885 in faraba.
+Femora Camara, born in 1885 in Faraba.

-.Mangue Bangoura born 1900 in Camala.
+Mangue Bangoura, born in 1900 in Camala.

-.Anadi fote’ Camara born 1890 in Taigbe
+Anadi fote’ Camara, born in 1890 in Taigbe

-Comparative study of collections held in other western Museums enabled to attribute Additional works to the oeuvre of these three masters.
-For instance

-Famori’ s Camara distinctive abstract vocabulary enabled the attribution of –
+A comparative study of collections in other Western museums enabled additional attributions to the oeuvre of these three masters.
+For example, Famori Camara’s distinctive abstract vocabulary enabled the attribution of the following works:

-Standing male and female figures, Yale university Art gallery- acquired 1954.
+Standing Male and Female Figures, Yale University Art Gallery, acquired 1954.

-Nimba headdress – Rierberg Museum Zurich.
+Nimba Headdress, Rierberg Museum, Zurich.

-A Janus head from the national museum van wereldculturen.
+Head of Janus, National Museum van Wereldculturen.

-It is a great privilege to try and do this small gesture and replace the customary museum plaque accompanying African masterpieces stating an anonymous artist with a one bearing an actual name.
+It is a great privilege to make this small gesture and replace the customary museum plaques attributing these African masterpieces to an anonymous artist with one that bears an actual name.

-An artist working in his community, within the guidelines of his cult canon, tuned to the spirit of the time. his own artistic manner and a fully developed personal voice.
+Each of these artists worked in his community, within the canonical guidelines of his cult, and was attuned to the spirit of his time; each possessed his own artistic manner and a fully developed, personal voice.

-And give these three Masters the Pedestal they so truly deserve.
+We are pleased to give these three masters the pedestal they so truly deserve.

 Michael Weiss – Tel Aviv – 2021.